skywarth/annals-of-disco/medicine/physical/ailments.md

 # Ailments

 ---
-> Do not trust the contents of this document.
+> Disclaimer: Do not trust the contents of this document.
 I'm not a medical expert and these are not medical suggestions or advices.
 None of the material on this page is intended for subsitute to professional medical advice, diagnosis or treatment.
 Intention of this file is merely for educational and research purposes.
 You have been warned.
 >
 > **Always consult your doctor/physician without delay.**
 ---